microsoft/service-fabric-observer/Using.md

 # Using FabricObserver - Scenarios

 **CPU Usage - CPU Time**
-FO makes it really easy for you to monitor the CPU usage behavior of any or your Windows Service Fabric Applications' service processes.
+FO makes it easy for you to monitor the CPU usage behavior of your Service Fabric Applications.
-Remember that a Service Fabric Application is really just a logical "container" of related services, an abstract encapsulation or versioned configuration and code.
+Remember that a Service Fabric Application is just a logical "container" of related services, an abstract encapsulation or versioned configuration and code.
-With this definition in mind, FO enables you to observe the overall CPU usage of your Application (so, the cumulative impact on CPU Time of all of its services) or you can just monitor specific services and ask FO to Warn when some threshold is reached or exceeded.
+With this definition in mind, FO enables you to observe the CPU usage of your Application (so, the impact on CPU Time of any of its services) or you can just monitor specific services.
+Either way, FO will Warn when some threshold you provide is reached or exceeded.

-***Problem***: I want to know how much CPU my App is using, specifically two of the 5 services that I know tend to eat more CPU then the rest of the family, and emit a warning when a specified threshold breached...
+***Problem***: I want to know how much CPU my App is using, specifically two of the 5 services that I know tend to eat more CPU then the rest of the family, and emit a warning when a specified threshold isbreached...

 ***Solution***: The apt-named AppObserver is your friend.
 You can do exactly this, plus more. :)